-- I. The students must be members of the senior class. - II.
-The principal has given permission. - III.
-A notarized permission slip on a form approved by the School Board has been signed by the parent, relieving the school of responsibility. - IV.
-Students granted this privilege shall not be party to transporting students who are not eligible to be off the school premises. - V. This privilege is subject to review on a student by student basis at the end of each semester.
+- I. The principal has given permission. - II.
+A notarized permission slip on a form approved by the School Board has been signed by the parent, relieving the school of responsibility. - III.
+Students granted this privilege shall not be party to transporting students who are not eligible to be off the school premises. - IV.
+This privilege is subject to review on a student by student basis at the end of each semester.